-If it is a very sunny day most of us will sweat and need to replace electrolytes: Gator-aid is an answer, placed in at least two of the three quarts.
-Plan to eat about 200 calories of simple or complex carbohydrates (a ClifBar, breakfast bar, etc.) each hour with your water to avoid running out of stored glycogen and "bonking" or "hitting the wall".
+If it is a very sunny day most people will sweat water and minerals and need to replace lost electrolytes: Gator-aid is an answer: place the powder in at least two of the three quarts of water.
+Plan to eat about 200 calories of simple or complex carbohydrates (a ClifBar) each hour with some water to avoid running out of glycogen stored in your big muscles and "bonking" or "hitting the wall".
 See our Seminar Notes on nutrition and hydration.
-We will try for a slow but steady 1,000' per hour average rate of climb up 5,000 feet, plus the fifteen mile hike.
+Try for a slow but steady 1,000' per hour average rate of climb, plus the fifteen mile hike.
 Dark sun glasses are a must.
 Sun screen SPF 30 to 45, applied before you leave home is necessary.
 Apply the sun screen to the underside of nose and ears to avoid serious burns from reflected sunlight.
 Repeat applications during the climb.
 Experience tells us that the sun will burn the right side of our face and neck on the ascent and again in the afternoon.
-Outdoor Research (OR) and others make sunscreen hats with neck protection.
+Outdoor Research (OR) and others make light sunscreen hats with neck protection.
 You will need this serious sun protection even on an overcast day.